smaurice101/readthedocs/docs/source/viper.rst

    * - USEHTTP
      - Set to 1 if using HTTP to connect

        to VIPER.

+       If SSL_CLIENT_CERT_FILE and

+       SSL_CLIENT_KEY_FILE are specified

+       then VIPER will automatically accept

+       HTTPS connections.

-If SSL_CLIENT_CERT_FILE and SSL_CLIENT_KEY_FILE are specified then VIPER will automatically accept HTTPS connections.
-However, if USEHTTP=1, then regardless of certificates, HTTP will be used.
+       However, if USEHTTP=1, then regardless

+       of certificates, HTTP will be used.
    * - LOGSTREAMTOPIC
-     - Enter the name of the topic that you want to write logs to.
-If this field is non-empty VIPER/HPDE/VIPERVIZ will all write logging information to this stream.
+     - Enter the name of the topic that you

+       want to write logs to.
+If this field

+       is non-empty VIPER/HPDE/VIPERVIZ

+       will all write logging

+       information to this stream.
    * - LOGSENDTOEMAILS
-     -  Viper will send log emails to these addresses: separate multiple addresses by comma.
+     - Viper will send log emails to

+       these addresses: separate multiple

+       addresses by comma.
    * - LOGSENDTOEMAILSSUBJECT
      - You can add a custom subject for the email.
    * - LOGSENDTOEMAILFOOTER
-     - Specify additional text to be included in the footer of your email.
+     - Specify additional text to be included

+       in the footer of your email.
    * - KUBERNETES
-     - If deploying to Kubernetes, set to 1 and VIPER will dynamically get IP address of Pod, and free port.
+     - If deploying to Kubernetes,

+       set to 1 and VIPER will dynamically

+       get IP address of Pod, and free port.
    * - MAXVIPERVIZROLLBACKOFFSET
-     - Sets the maximum rollback offset in VIPERVIZ.
-This prevents memory heap issues.
+     - Sets the maximum rollback

+       offset in VIPERVIZ.
+This prevents

+       memory heap issues.
    * - MAXVIPERVIZCONNECTIONS
-     - Total number of simultaneous connections to Viperviz.
+     - Total number of simultaneous connections

+       to Viperviz.

        For example, MAXVIPERVIZCONNECTIONS=5
    * - SASLMECHANISM
      - Choose SASL mechanism.

        You can specify: PLAIN, SCRAM256, SCRAM512
    * - LOGSTREAMTOPICPARTITIONS
-     - Enter number of partitions for LOGSTREAMTOPIC, i.e. 3
+     - Enter number of partitions

+       for LOGSTREAMTOPIC, i.e. 3
    * - LOGSTREAMTOPICREPLICATIONFACTOR
      - Enter replication factor for LOGSTREAMTOPIC, i.e. 3
    * - LOGSENDINTERVALMINUTES
-     - Specify the minutes you want Viper to check the logs – it will email you a list of logs that have been created.
-This is convenient when you want a batch of logs to see what Viper is doing.
+     - Specify the minutes you want Viper

+       to check the logs – it will email you a

+       list of logs that have been created.

+       This is convenient when you want a batch of

+       logs to see what Viper is doing.
    * - LOGSENDINTERVALONLYERROR
-     - Set to 1 if you only want interval emails to check for ERROR or WARNING.
-If set to 0, all messages with ERROR, WARN, INFO will be checked, this is useful for debugging.
+     - Set to 1 if you only want interval emails

+       to check for ERROR or WARNING.

+       If set to 0, all messages with ERROR,

+       WARN, INFO will be checked, this is useful

+       for debugging.
 For production set to 1.
    * - MAADS_ALGORITHM_SERVER_PORT
      - MAADS algorithm server host PORT.

-This will require MAADS software installed in the host.
-This is needed to generate predictions from algorithms generated by MAADS.
+       This will require MAADS software

+       installed in the host.
+This is needed

+       to generate predictions from algorithms generated

+       by MAADS.
    * - MAXTRAININGROWS
-     - Maximum number of rows for training dataset.
-Higher number will consumer more memory resources.
+     - Maximum number of rows for training

+       dataset.
+Higher number will consumer

+       more memory resources.
    * - MAXOPENREQUESTS
-     - How many outstanding requests a connection is allowed to have before<br><br>sending on it blocks (default 5).
+     - How many outstanding requests a connection

+       is allowed to have before sending

+       on it blocks (default 5).
    * - MAXPREDICTIONROWS
      - Maximum prediction batch size.
    * - MINFORECASTACCURACY
-     - Minimum forecast accuracy of trained TML model.
-Choose a number between 0-100, default is 0.
-A model is selected if it is greater than this value.
+     - Minimum forecast accuracy of trained

+       TML model.
+Choose a number between 0-100,

+       default is 0.
+A model is selected if

+       it is greater than this value.
    * - MAXPREPROCESSMESSAGES
      - Number of message for preprocessing.

        Defaults to 2000.
-Higher number will consume more energy. |
+Higher number will consume more energy.
    * - BATCHTHREADS
-     - This is used in batch functions like “viperpreprocessbatch” and indicates how many topicids to preprocess concurrently.
-For example, if BATCHTHREADS=5, and you are preprocessing 10 topicids in batch, then 5 will be preprocessed concurrently at a time.
+     - This is used in batch functions like “viperpreprocessbatch”

+       and indicates how many topicids to preprocess

+       concurrently.
+For example, if BATCHTHREADS=5, and

+       you are preprocessing 10 topicids in batch,

+       then 5 will be preprocessed concurrently at a time.
    * - MAXPERCMESSAGES
-     - Maximum messages when using Topicid to rollback stream.
-This is useful when even 1% rollbackback could result in millions of message if your total messages are in the billions.
-Setting MAXPERCMESSAGES=1000 for example, ensures message are 1000 messages from the last message.
+     - Maximum messages when using Topicid

+       to rollback stream.
+This is useful when

+       even 1% rollbackback could result in

+       millions of message if your total messages

+       are in the billions.
+Setting MAXPERCMESSAGES=1000

+      for example, ensures message are

+      1000 messages from the last message.
    * - MAXCONSUMEMESSAGES
-     - The amount of message you want Viper to consume.
-Note consuming a large amount will impact memory and network.
+     - The amount of message you want Viper

+       to consume.
+Note consuming a large

+       amount will impact memory and network.
    * - MAADS_ALGORITHM_SERVER_MICROSERVICE
      - MAADS algorithm server microservice.

-This will require MAADS software installed in the host.
-If you use a reverse proxy to access the MAADS software then specify the name here.
+       This will require MAADS software installed

+       in the host.
+If you use a reverse proxy

+       to access the MAADS software then

+       specify the name here.
    * - MAADS_ALGORITHM_SERVER1
      - Additional MAADS algorithm server.

-You can list up to 10,000 MAADS algorithm servers.
+       You can list up to 10,000 MAADS algorithm

+       servers.
 Just increment the “SERVER#”, where #=1,…,10000
    * - MAADS_ALGORITHM_SERVER1_PORT
      - Additional MAADS algorithm server port.
    * - MAADS_ALGORITHM_SERVER1_MICROSERVICE